zydou/arti/doc/dev/rpc-book/src/rpc-meta-draft.md

 : Ask Arti which authentication schemes are acceptable.

 auth:authenticate
-: Try to authenticate using one of the provided authentication methods.
+: Try to authenticate using a simple authentication methods.

 > At present (Sep 2024)